— QUOTATIONS —

 • "When you're a married man, Samivel, you'll understand a good many things as you don't understand now; but vether it's worth while goin' through so much, to learn so little, as the charity-boy said ven he got to the end of the alphabet, is a matter o' taste.
 I rayther think it isn't." —Charles Dickens, English novelist (Chapter XXVII, The Pickwick Papers).

-• "If a man is master of his profession, he cannot be ignorant that he is so; and if he is not employed by those who pretend to encourage art, he will employ himself, and laugh in secret at the pretense of the ignorant; while he has, every night, dropped into his shoe, as soon as he puts it off, and puts out the candle, and gets into bed, a reward for the labors of the days such as the world cannot give; and patience and time await to give him all that the world give."—William Blake, artist and poet.
+• "If a man is master of his profession, he cannot be ignorant that he is so; and if he is not employed by those who pretend to encourage art, he will employ himself, and laugh in secret at the pretences of the ignorant; while he has, every night, dropped into his shoe—as soon as he puts it off, and puts out the candle, and gets into bed—a reward for the labours of the day such as the world cannot give; and patience and time await to give him all that the world can give."—William Blake, artist and poet.

 • "Content with what the bounteous Gods have giv'n,